 DSRs shorten sales cycles by creating a single contact point to increase communication speed, collecting all sales content in one place to lower information-gathering times for buyers, and providing clear instructions for how to progress deals within the microsite.

-Enhanced seller and content intelligence
+Enhance seller and content intelligence

 Historically, the sales cycle has been hard to evaluate.
 Traditional sales processes can’t give you much insight into your sales performance outside of winning or losing a deal.
 However, Digital Sales Rooms are controlled environments that can collect and analyze interaction, engagement, and usage information from prospects.
 You can see who has viewed the microsite, what they’ve clicked on, how long they’ve interacted with a certain piece of content, and other key insights that help you shape future DSRs and sales processes.
 Watch the video to learn more about buyer engagement data.

-Improved sales and marketing alignment
+Improve sales and marketing alignment

 Inconsistent marketing and sales messaging can be frustrating and alienate potential customers early in the sales process.
 To avoid this, marketing teams need to ensure they’re creating content that helps sellers sell, and sales teams need to help guide marketing content based on what’s working during sales cycles.